 5. Create Prints

 Once the Easter egg is covered in paint, carefully press it onto the paper.
-We decided to use black construction paper in order to make the colours pop, but feel free to use another colour of construction paper or just plain old white printer paper.
+We decided to use black construction paper in order to make the colors pop, but feel free to use another color of construction paper or just plain old white printer paper.

 After gently pressing down on the bubble wrap, peel it off to reveal an imprint of your Easter egg.
 They turned out so pretty!